- Academics

 - Click here for CASPA Application Fees.

 - All applicants must apply through CASPA.
-The 2022-2023 application cycle opens on April 28, 2022.
+The 2023-2024 application cycle opens on July 1, 2023.

-- The deadline for your completed application is September 1, 2022.
+- The deadline for your completed application is November 1, 2023.

-- Please note that CASPA considers an application to be complete when all items including fees, transcripts, letters of recommendation and other required items are submitted with the application.
+- Please note that CASPA considers an application to be COMPLETE when all items including fees, transcripts, letters of recommendation and other required items are submitted with the application.
 Applicants requiring further assistance with CASPA should contact customer service at 617-612-2080 or by email at [email protected].

 - Pfeiffer University does not require a supplemental application.

 - Pfeiffer University has a rolling admissions process.
-When the cohort is fully seated the admission process will end for that application cycle.

 - All applicants will receive email notification regarding their status.